To see which plans include Point Expiry please see our pricing page

 By default, points in LoyaltyLion do not expire.
 However, this feature is available on selected plans.
 Please visit our plans and pricing page to see what plan this feature is available on and contact your account manager for access.

-How to enable point expiry
+How to enable points expiration

 1. Log in to your LoyaltyLion account